Hekuta6/Motors-Render-MongoDB/README.md

 # Overview
 Motor website deployed by MongoDB and Render.
-Contain car information and the posibility to create a new account and add, remove and edit information as principal user.
+Contain car information and the posibility to create a new account add, remove and edit information as principal user.

 # Development Environment